containium/containium/README.md

 It is common to deploy JAR files, but Containium (and Boxure) also support deploying directories.
 Such a directory needs to have a `project.clj` file.
 Boxure will use the `:source-paths`, `:resource-paths` and `:compile-path` entries within the project map as the classpath entries for that module.

-#### Deploying Clojure files.
+#### Deploying Clojure files (deployment descriptors).

-Again, it is common to deploy JAR files, but Containium also supports duploying Clojure files.
+Again, it is common to deploy JAR files, but Containium also supports deploying Clojure files.
 This EDN formatted file must contain a map.
 The following entries are supported:

-- `:file`, a mandatory entry, holding a String containing the (relative) path to the module jar or directory.
+- `:file`, a mandatory entry, holding a String containing the path to the module jar or directory.
+When the String starts with a forward slash `/`, it is treated as an absolute path, otherwise it is relative to the java (containium) process' working directory (the `user.dir` system property).

-- `:containium`, a map that is merged onto the `:containium` map of `project.clj` of the module.
+- `:containium`, a map that is [meta-merged like Leiningen profiles](https://github.com/technomancy/leiningen/blob/master/doc/PROFILES.md#merging) onto the `:containium` map from the `project.clj` of the module.

 - `:profiles`, a vector that contains the profile keywords one whishes to apply to the project map of the module.

+- `:dev?`, defaults to `true` when the :dev lein profile is active.

+- Any arbitrary `:key value` pair (*except* `:active-profiles`) is left as is and merged onto the [Module configuration map](#module-configuration-map).

-Using this file, one can influence what is in the `:containium` configuration, e.g. when a jar contains multiple Ring handlers or one has specified ones own keys in the `:containium` map that one uses in the `:start` function of the module. (**NOTE THAT THIS LAST BIT IS ONLY USEFUL WHEN I CHANGE THE `start` FUNCTION SIGNATURE TO ALSO TAKE ITS OWN CONFIG MAP**).
+Using this file, one can influence what is in the `:containium` configuration, e.g. when a jar contains multiple Ring handlers or one has specified ones own keys in the `:containium` map that one uses in the `:start` function of the module.

 ### Command line